NeoDragonCP/7Days7Designs-Challange1/README.md

 This ruled out doing a logo or something purely just design based.

 I decided to go with an animated pricing table.
 It's mobile friendly thanks to its use of flex.
-I could improve this be changing the color of the professional to make it stand out or give each card it's own accent color.
+I could improve this by changing the color of the "professional" card to make it stand out or give each card it's own accent color.